jbhopkins/bioxtasraw/docs/source/tutorial/s2_efa.rst

 SEC-SAXS peak.
 Evolving factor analysis (EFA) is an extension of SVD that can extract individual components from overlapping SEC-SAXS peaks.
 Note that the first step of EFA is doing SVD, but that happens entirely within the EFA analysis window.
 The SVD window does not need to be opened before doing EFA.
+This tutorial covers EFA.

 A video version of this tutorial is available: